nadiamariduena/react-mern-21-frontend/src/TIPS.md

 # FILTER AND MAP

-#### If you dont want to use the images provided by the tutorial, and instead you want to use your images (situated in your public) you can do as I did.
+#### If you don't want to use the images provided by the tutorial, and instead you want to use your images (situated in your public) you can do as I did.

 - i will provide the default version of the tutorial and my version using filter and map